emilwalsted/respmech/README.md

 ```

 ## Data recording requirements:
 This code analyses a time series of respiratory physiological measurements.
-You must specify the sampling frequency of you data:
+Your input data does _not_ need to be a specific length of time, but as some output values are calculated as per-time (i.e. minute ventilation), you must specify the sampling frequency of you data for the calculations to be correct:

 ```
 'samplingfrequency': 4000, #No. of data recordings per second
 ```